Skip to main content Go to Site Map

 Additional materials and resources will be provided by AUB and is included in your course fee.

-• Set of fine line drawing pens (waterproof ink)
+• Set of black fine line drawing pens (waterproof ink)

-• A roll of cheap lining paper of A3 sugar paper
+• Roll of inexpensive lining paper or A3 sugar paper

 A student stands painting two cherries in a sketch book.